Updated October, 2021

 Another class of small waterless toilets solves the problem of liquids by separating them at the source.
 Part of the waste opening is occupied by an inclined tray which directs the urine to a different destination than the solids.
 The solids typically drop into a mulch-filled container, which is stirred with a crank to mix the solids with the mulch.
 Four such toilets are discussed here.
 The first three units were initially developed for use on boats, so they are compact.

 Two views of the Nature’s Head toilet are shown above.
 The lower chamber is initially filled with 2 gallons (1 U.S. gallon= 3.8 liters) of composting material, such as dampened peat moss or similar material.
 Urine runs to the front of the toilet, and drains into the liquid waste vessel.
 Reportedly, the urine-diverting feature is not hard for users (men or women) to get used to.
 Some mindfulness is required regarding one’s positioning.

 The trap door is opened with a lever for solids deposition into the lower chamber.
 After use, the crank is turned several times to mix the solids into the peat.
 The unit comes with an electric exhaust fan installed.
 The user runs the vent line to the outside as part of the installation.
-Air flow through the unit flow prevents smells, and provides fresh air for the composting process.
+Air flow through the unit flow prevents smells, and provides fresh air for the composting process and for drying the solids (which shrinks their volume).
 Below is a view down into the lower chamber, showing the agitator which is turned with the crank.